helmiinah/helmiinah.github.io/index.md

 ## Introduction

 I'm a third-year undergraduate student at the University of Helsinki.
-As my major I study linguistics and specialize in language technology.
+I'm majoring in linguistics and specialize in language technology.
 As my minors I have studied English philology and computer science.
 I am currently working on my bachelor's thesis on gender bias in word embeddings, taking a special interest in the occurrence of gender bias in Reddit comments.

 ## Find me on